You should normally have:

 - 3 A Levels at grade C or above or a BTEC Extended Diploma at grades MMM (96 UCAS Tariff Points).

-- GCSE Mathematics and English Language at grade C (4) or above.
+- GCSE English and Mathematics at grade C (4) or above.

 - Sufficient experience of paid or voluntary work with vulnerable people.
 This experience should be sufficient to enable the applicant to clearly demonstrate their commitment, motivation and understanding of social work knowledge, skills and values.